-Twin Maples was built in 1908 in a Neoclassical style similar to our nation’s White House, with a facade dominated by a full-height porch supported by classical columns.
+Twin Maples is a three-story Colonial Revival estate house built in 1908.
+The front facade features a full-height portico supported by Ionic columns in a Neoclassical style similar to our nation’s White House.
 The house was designed by Alfred F. Norris, a well-known New York and Montclair architect.
-It was erected with the finest materials and details of its time.
+It was constructed with the finest materials and details of its time.

-Gustav Amsink, reputedly the “wealthiest citizen of Summit”, was the first owner of Twin Maples.
-He sold the property to Mr. James Foley, a prominent New York Attorney, and his wife Karoline Davis.
-The couple occupied the house until James’ death in 1916.
+Gustav Amsinck, reputedly the “wealthiest citizen of Summit”, originally owned the land before the house was built.
+He sold the property to prominent New York attorney James Foley and his wife Karoline Davis.
+The couple commissioned the construction of the house and lived there until James’ death in 1916.

-The house was then sold to Mr. and Mrs. Frederic N. Collins in 1918.
-Frederick Collins was president of James E. Ward & Co., steamship agents and brokers.
-He was known in downtown Manhattan as the “Sugar King” for bringing sugar as cargo from the Caribbean.
-The Collinses had one child, Lydia and conducted a lively household, entertaining extensively until Frederick’s death in 1947 at the age of 90.
+“Foley House” was then sold to Frederic N. Collins and his wife Emily Heffernan Collins in 1918.
+Frederic Collins was president of James E. Ward & Co., steamship agents and brokers.
+He was known in downtown Manhattan as the “Sugar King” for shipping sugar as cargo from the Caribbean.
+The Collinses conducted a lively household, entertaining extensively until Frederic’s death in 1947 at the age of 90.

 The preservation of Twin Maples continues to be an important commitment of The Fortnightly Club of Summit.
 Each year, Twin Maples opens its doors to the public as a featured site on Union County’s Four Centuries in a Weekend tour.